slarmoo/.github/profile/webServices/express/express.md

 1. Debug your application by setting breakpoints, inspecting variables, and walking through the code.

-When you are done executing the above commands, copy the output from the curl commands and paste it into the Canvas assignment.
+_If assignment submission is required for this section of the course_: Submit the output from the curl commands to the Canvas assignment.